November 24, 2020

-Proverbs reflect cultural belief systems.
-As a result, Chinese proverbs about family are a great way to gain insight into historical and modern Chinese values.
+Proverbs and idioms reflect cultural belief systems.
+As a result, Chinese proverbs and idioms about family are a great way to gain insight into historical and modern Chinese values.

 In this article, we’ll first explore Chinese attitudes towards the family.
-Then, we’ll examine 12 Chinese proverbs about family and consider how they reflect traditional cultural attitudes.
+Then, we’ll examine 12 Chinese proverbs and idioms about family and consider how they reflect traditional cultural attitudes.

 Table of Contents